xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Fix opening of SCSS colour palettes -- bug (keith)  Fix freeze frame is not large enough and can limit length of effects -- bug (dkulp)  Fix some rendering crashes if you manipulate models -- bug (dkulp)  Fix FPP dicovery fails on all but the first attempt -- bug (dkulp)  Fix model in group can move relative to the rest of the group in the model preview due to double scaling -- bug (pete)   Fix random number generator is not as random as it should be 2020.51 November 30 2020
+   -- bug (keith)  Fix opening of SCSS colour palettes -- bug (keith)  Fix freeze frame is not large enough and can limit length of effects -- bug (dkulp)  Fix some rendering crashes if you manipulate models -- bug (dkulp)  Fix FPP discovery fails on all but the first attempt -- bug (dkulp)  Fix model in group can move relative to the rest of the group in the model preview due to double scaling -- bug (pete)   Fix random number generator is not as random as it should be 2020.51 November 30 2020